ebryn/ember-model/README.md

 ## Relationships

 Ember Model provides two types of relationships `hasMany` and `belongsTo`.
-Both types of relationships can ether be embedded or referenced by ids.
+Both types of relationships can either be embedded or referenced by ids.

 ### Defining Relationships